 This series deals with liminal space.
 The theme of liminality stems from my experiences of living “betwixt and between.”
 I immigrated to the U.S in 1990.
-My refugee journey entails the experiences of displacement, alienation, and disconnection.
-The immigrant experience has led me to a deep understanding of what it means to live in-between worlds.
+The refugee experience has led me to a deep understanding of what it means to live in-between worlds.
 My painting takes a closer look at the periphery, the marginalized, the liminal state of belonging and un-belonging.

 My intention is for these paintings to serve as contemplative windows; an opportunity for viewers to explore their own personal journeys of time, space, memory and experience.